 One of the complaints for most developers is that community management is time consuming, difficult and doesn't get quick results.
 All of these things are true but that isn't the problem.
 You need to understand that you are developing something beyond a community.
-You are creating a game marketing army.
+You are creating a game marketing strategy.

 The reason for this is that people who play games are more likely to share them with their friends and family.
 In order to achieve this, you need to nurture your community, so it becomes invested in what you are doing.
 This will show through all of the comments on social media sites and make a bigger impact than any advertisement could ever do.
 You need to view your community the same way you might a new marketing hire.
 Do they have the tools and training to go and market your game?